NotDec/NotDec/README.md

    - Variable Recovery
    - Structual Analysis

 We are still actively experimenting with and improving the type recovery algorithms (on another branch).
+We will be back soon with a much better and more efficient type recovery algorithm!

 Keywords: Reverse LLVM, LLVM C Backend / llvm-cbe.